 During 9am-5pm, if there is immediate risk to a mother or her baby, please call your GP or go to A&E.

-If you know, or are looking after a woman and her baby who you believe is in crisis and requires an urgent response out of hours, please call the Sussex Mental Healthline - 0800 0309 500.- for telephone support and information.
+If you are concerned about your own mental health, or are looking after a woman and her baby who you believe is in crisis and requires an urgent response out of hours, please call the Sussex Mental Healthline on 0800 0309 500.

 Professionals who have any questions about our service, or who are not sure whether to refer a woman and her baby, or an expectant mother, can call one of our administrators, who will put them in touch with a specialist practitioner for an initial consultation: